-There’s cocoa butter, of course, plus shea butter, both of which deliver a heavy hit of hydration.
-It also contains lutein, a powerful antioxidant that helps support stretching skin, nourishing vitamin E, as well as argan oil, known to help reduce the appearance of scars.
 And at such a wallet-friendly price, you can slather it on with reckless abandon without having to worry about breaking the bank every time you need to pick up a new bottle.
 It comes in a lotion version too, choice for those who prefer a lighter texture and consistency.

 Best for Prevention: Mustela Stretch Mark Prevention Cream

 Pregnant women rave about the preventative benefits of this cream.
 At work are avocado peptides, which reinforce skin elasticity, and galactoarabinan (say that five times fast), a patented ingredient that helps skin withstand stretching.
-In a study of 26 women who used this throughout their pregnancy, a whopping 96 percent didn’t develop any stretch marks at all.
+In a study of 26 women who used this throughout their pregnancy, a whopping 96% didn’t develop any stretch marks at all.
 Also nice: It comes in a fragrance-free version too.

-Best to Use During Pregnancy: Earth Mama Belly Butter
+Best for Pregnancy: Earth Mama Belly Butter

 With a blend of organic herbs and essential oils in a creamy shea butter base, this is ideal for expectant moms to slather on hips, belly, and breasts—and is just as safe and effective to use post-pregnancy, too.
-Not only does it help prevent stretch marks, it also helps soothe itch, a common side effect that comes with stretch marks.
+Not only does it help prevent stretch marks, but it also helps soothe itching, a common side effect that comes with stretch marks.
 And while it doesn’t contain any synthetic fragrance, it does have a slightly sweet citrusy scent.

 Best Natural: The Honest Co.
 Organic Belly Balm

 What you won’t find in this rich and thick balm: Petrolatum, mineral oil, lanolin, parabens, phthalates, or synthetic fragrances.
 What you will find: A simple and straightforward ingredient list of certified organic oils (sunflower, coconut, olive, to name a few), cocoa butter, and beeswax.
 The hypoallergenic formula is packed with omega fatty acids that help soothe itchiness, keep your skin soft and supple, and reduce the appearance of stretch marks.
-Use it as often as you’d like, being sure to rub it well into skin; the more you massage and rub in any stretch mark cream, the more effective it will be.
+Use it as often as you’d like, being sure to rub it well into the skin; the more you massage and rub in any stretch mark cream, the more effective it will be.